therandomsecurityguy/mostlyharmless/README.md

-# CF Pages Jamstack stuffs
+## Pages site for mostlyharmlessrunning site